1. Our aim is to give you a good service at all times. However if you have a complaint you are invited to let us know as soon as possible.

 3. If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 Complaints made in writing

 4. Please give the following details: your name and address, which member(s) of chambers you are complaining about; the detail of the complaint; and what you would like done about it.
-Please address your letter to Nigel Jones, Senior Clerk, Pump Court Tax Chambers, 16 Bedford Row, London, WC1R 4EF.
+Please address your letter to John Poyser or Bruno Antoniotti, Team Leader, Pump Court Tax Chambers, 16 Bedford Row, London, WC1R 4EF.

 5. Our chambers has a panel headed by Kevin Prosser QC and made up of experienced members of chambers and the senior clerk, which considers any written complaint.
 Within 14 days of your letter being received the head of the panel or her/his deputy in her/his absence will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel it will be investigated by the next most senior member of the panel.
 In any case, the person appointed will be someone other than the person you are complaining about.

 6. The person appointed to investigate will write to you as soon as possible to let you know he or she has been appointed and that they will reply to your complaint within 14 days.
 If that person finds later that they are not going to be able to reply within 14 days they will set a new date for their reply and inform you.
 The reply will set out: